adamsilver/fdpb/03-book-a-flight.md

 ### Datalist

 Users need a control that lets them filter a long list of destinations.
 A control that marrys the flexibility of a text box with the assurance of a select box.
-This type of control goes by many different names including *type ahead*, *predictive search* and *combo box*, but we'll refer to it as *autocomplete*.
+This type of control goes by many different names including *type ahead*, *predictive search* and *combo box*, but we'll refer to it as an *autocomplete* control.

 Autocomplete controls work by suggesting options (destinations in this case) as the user types.
 As suggestions appear, users can select one quickly, automatically completing the field.
 This saves users having to scroll (unless, they want to) while also being able to forgive small typos.

-HTML5's `<datalist>` combines with a text box (`<input type="text">`) to create an autocomplete control natively.
+HTML5's `<datalist>` combines with a text box (`<input type="text">`) to create a native autocomplete control.
 Unfortunately, it's buggy[^], but if your project is locked down to a few browsers that don't happen to have these bugs, then it might be a viable option for you.

 ![Datalist](./images/03/datalist.png)

 We want to design an inclusive experience—one that works for as many people as possible, no matter their choice of  browser or mobile device.
-By creating our a custom component, there's an opportunity to allow for common typos and endonyms.
+By creating a custom component, there's to create an even more powerful control that allows for common typos and endonyms.

 A word of warning though: we're going to break new ground; designing a robust and fully inclusive autocomplete control is hard work, but that's what our job is all about.